Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/05_Exercises_1.md

         shows a long help test telling you how to use this module (though it does assume some familiarity with how X11 graphics work on Linux).

+        Note that if there is only a single version on the system, as is the case for the course in May 2023, the `module spider VNC` command without specific version or correct module name will already display the help information.

-4. Search for the `bzip2` tool (and not just the `bunzip2` command as we also need the `bzip2` command) and make sure that you can use software compiled with the Cray compilers in the same session.
+4. Search for the `bzip2` tool (and not just the `bunzip2` command as we also need the `bzip2` command) and make sure that you can use software compiled with the Cray compilers in the LUMI stacks in the same session.

     ???
 Solution "Click to see the solution."